 dark landscapes is a choreographic poem about intuitive structures and imagined spaces.
 The choreography is organized as a collective field of thinking, moving, and sensing through ballet vocabulary.
-Thematically, it projects itself toward fragments of the future, toward something which is hardly graspable, is both utopian and dystopian, in which the amplitudes of form replenish themselves by passing through time and sound.
+Thematically, it projects itself toward fragments of the future, toward something that is hardly graspable, is both utopian and dystopian, in which the amplitudes of form replenish themselves by passing through time and sound.
 What eventually emerges is the confidence in the upcoming undefined: interpretively open undefined, still under construction.
 In other words, there is a possibility to trust through movement, through its edges, while creating a collective place of thinking, being, and imagining.
 Choreographically, the body creates a multitude of landscapes: objects of various volumes, spaces as objects or structures, time as a facilitator or an absence, but also: thoughts as objects or absences, emotions as volumes, forms as objects-in-time, or as knowledge-in-time, or as kinesthetic thoughts.
 In this sense, this ballet wants to open such possibilities, while articulating in several frames or reliefs a landscape of some kind of somber, formal, and transformative reach.
 It aims to imagine ballet as a vast landscape of traces, as a place of possibility with many yet-to-be-invented relations.

 “I approached the development of music for dark landscapes in a multilayered way, to enhance responses and choices that are supported by the polyphonic sound.
 This approach is reflected in the structural process of the music, envisioned as an energetic flow, that enhances the multidimensional expression of the choreographic work.
 Marjana and I shared a somewhat futuristic and sharp vision of the score, where everything is in a state of becoming.
 The music for this piece has an inside and an outside.
 On the outside, there is a sonic narration, a pulsating musical experience that is enjoyable to listen to.
 On the inside, it is composed from a variety of sonic objects that move, appear, spin, and transform, that appear and disappear on stage.
 Each sonic object illuminates the range of its sound-colors: precise shapes that liquefy, sonorous bass lines that become dusty scrub, the whoosh of gases that freeze and shine.”
 Thomas Köner, Kyoto, November 2016.